thejulianflores/etch-a-sketch/README.md

 # Current Version

+A demo of the current project can be found [here.](https://thejulianflores.github.io/etch-a-sketch/)

 ![A prototype](img/prototype.png)

 The current version of the project is a basic webpage with a 16x16 grid.
 Mousing over the grid will shade in the boxes.
 Refreshing the webpage will reset the boxes.